samisalreadytaken/sqdbg/README.md

 ### Class definitions

 The script function `sqdbg_define_class` is used to display the class name and class instance values in variable views.
+Data breakpoints can be added on specified custom members.

 ```c
 sqdbg_define_class( class, params )